-We are upgrading our recommendation on Agnico-Eagle to Outperform
+We are downgrading our recommendation on Agnico-Eagle to

-a decline in metal pricing.
-Both revenues and adjusted earnings
+Both revenues and adjusted earnings missed Zacks Consensus

-Agnico-Eagle maintains a solid exploration budget and is
+Estimates.
+While Agnico-Eagle maintains a solid exploration budget

-reinvesting in its assets to expand output.
-Moreover, the company's
+and is reinvesting in its assets to expand output, any potential

 Founded in 1953, Toronto, Canada-based Agnico-Eagle Mines

-Limited is a gold producer with mining operations in Canada, Mexico
+Limited (AEM) is a gold producer with mining operations in Canada,

-and Finland, and exploration activities in Canada, Europe, Latin
+Mexico and Finland, and exploration activities in Canada, Europe,

-America and the U.S. Agnico-Eagle's LaRonde mine in Quebec is one
+Latin America and the U.S. Agnico-Eagle's LaRonde mine in Quebec is

-of Canada's largest operating gold mines by gold reserves and has
+one of Canada's largest operating gold mines by gold reserves and

-provided the company's foundation for domestic and international
+has provided the company's foundation for domestic and

-not to sell forward its future gold production.
-In 2013, the
+policy has been not to sell forward its future gold production.
+In

 Agnico-Eagle operates through four regional units: the Quebec